 - FLK2: Wills and the Administration of Estates, Solicitors Accounts, Land Law, Trusts, and Criminal Law and Practice

-The standard of knowledge required to pass this stage of the SQE is very high, and will require a lot of self-study, especially for candidates without a legal background.
+The standard of knowledge required to pass this stage of the examination is very high, and will require a lot of SQE self-study, especially for candidates without a legal background.
 Our recommended approach for your SQE1 prep is as follows:

 - Read: Read law books, cover to cover – at least once, but even more than once if you can.